May 19, 2014

 I wrote to St. Michael's Church and received a polite reply informing me that the singers were listed in the Church records as well as the payment they received from Schikaneder who had organised this Commemorative Service.
 Although it has often been stated that parts of Mozart's Requiem were performed, I was told that there is no record as to the music performed.
 (Agnes Selby, 14 August 2008)

 This "list of singers in the Church records" does not exist in the parish archive of St. Michael's.
 It is yet another flimsy figment of Mrs. Selby's imagination.
-She never corresponded with the staff at St. Michael's who do not even know her name.
+She never corresponded with the staff at St. Michael's who do not know her name.
 Selby even claimed to have corresponded with Professor Neal Zaslaw and Robert Levin (or "Levine" as she called him) regarding this issue.

 I wrote to St. Michael's Church and was told that although a list of performers exists in the archives of the Church and even how much they were paid, whose Requiem was performed had not been noted.
 I sent this letter to Dr. Zaslaw who had the same information sent to him.
 (Agnes Selby, 9 August 2007)